How Long Should You Wear Compression Socks After Surgery? Removal Guidelines by Surgery Type

 Typical Removal Timelines by Surgery Type

 The amount of time you need to wear compression stockings depends on your surgery.
 Some people may need them for a few days.
 Others may need them for several weeks.
 It depends on how serious the surgery was and how your body heals.
+If you remove surgical stockings too early or stop wearing compression socks while still in recovery, you may face a higher clot risk.

 Hip Surgery (2–6 weeks)